KevinBockelandt/notoire/README.md

 :NotoirePrevLink     | Go to the previous link in the note
 ```

-Note that `:NotoireCreateLink` will only work if you have a visual selection when you call it.
+* `:NotoireCreateLink` will only work if you have a visual selection when you call it.
+* `:NotoireNextLink` and `:NotoirePrevLink` can be prefixed by a number to repeat the operation, like a regular vim navigation shortcut.
+Please be careful to use the proper [mapping](#setup).

-Every command that opens a new buffer also have a version to open that buffer in a split.
+* Every command that opens a new buffer also have a version to open that buffer in a split.
 See the [documentation](./doc/notoire.txt) for more details.

 ## Setup